Knight Visiting Nieman Fellows

 Trushar Barot, NF '17

-Trushar Barot, London-based mobile editor for the BBC World Service, will research the rise of audio AI assistants and their role in helping news audiences—especially those new to the internet—find quality, relevant and timely content.
-He plans to produce a guide for news organizations to help them with AI assistant optimization of content.
+Trushar Barot, London-based mobile editor for the BBC World Service, researched the rise of audio AI assistants and their role in helping news audiences—especially those new to the internet—find quality, relevant and timely content.
+He worked on producing a guide for news organizations to help them with AI assistant optimization of content.

 Sandra Barrón Ramírez, NF '17

-Sandra Barrón Ramírez, product designer at Borde Político and Transparencia Mexicana, will create a central data index for disappeared and missing people in Mexico.
-The platform will be a tool for journalists, NGOs and families to verify cases and access information.
+Sandra Barrón Ramírez, product designer at Borde Político and Transparencia Mexicana, created a central data index for disappeared and missing people in Mexico.
+The platform is designed to be a tool for journalists, NGOs and families to verify cases and access information.

 Malin Dahlberg, NF '17

-Malin Dahlberg, digital editor for SVT, Sweden’s largest TV network and public service company, will develop a strategy for fact-checking services to better connect with their intended audiences.
+Malin Dahlberg, digital editor for SVT, Sweden’s largest TV network and public service company, developed a strategy for fact-checking services to better connect with their intended audiences.
 Her goal is to test the strategy during the Swedish national parliamentary election in 2018.

 Lewis W. Diuguid, NF '17

-Lewis W. Diuguid, most recently a columnist and editorial board member at The Kansas City Star, will examine diversity and equity in journalism.
-He’ll also explore ways to encourage children to become lifelong news readers, thereby helping them to engage more deeply with their communities.
+Lewis W. Diuguid, most recently a columnist and editorial board member at The Kansas City Star, examined diversity and equity in journalism.
+He’ll also explored ways to encourage children to become lifelong news readers, thereby helping them to engage more deeply with their communities.
 Fellows in the Nieman class of 2017 selected Diuguid as winner of the Louis M. Lyons Award for Conscience and Integrity in Journalism.

 Jane Elizabeth, NF '17

-Jane Elizabeth, a senior manager at the American Press Institute, will study the characteristics of newsroom social media teams.
-She will examine how they might evolve to become an integral part of accountability journalism by focusing their efforts on battling misinformation on social platforms and helping newsrooms to become a more valued source of reliable information.
+Jane Elizabeth, a senior manager at the American Press Institute, studied the characteristics of newsroom social media teams.
+She examined how they might evolve to become an integral part of accountability journalism by focusing their efforts on battling misinformation on social platforms and helping newsrooms to become a more valued source of reliable information.

-Nikki Finke, senior editorial contributor for Penske Business Media, will explore best practices in the reporting of breaking news and analysis in a 24/7 media environment, a field she influenced as founder and editor-in-chief of Deadline.com.
+Nikki Finke, consultant/senior editorial contributor for Penske Business Media, will explore best practices in the reporting of breaking news and analysis in a 24/7 media environment, a field she influenced as founder and editor-in-chief of Deadline.com.
+Selected in 2017, Finke will complete her visiting fellowship in 2018.

 Raheel Khursheed, NF '17

-Raheel Khursheed, head of news partnerships for India and Southeast Asia at Twitter, will examine the feasibility and scalability of a micropayments news product/platform for premium and mass content.
+Raheel Khursheed, head of news partnerships for India and Southeast Asia at Twitter, examined the feasibility and scalability of a micropayments news product/platform for premium and mass content.

 Nina Lassam, NF '17

-Nina Lassam, director of ad product at The New York Times, will survey how news organizations can foster equal participation in comments and distributed news content, specifically looking for ways to encourage greater female engagement.
+Nina Lassam, director of ad product at The New York Times, surveyed how news organizations can foster equal participation in comments and distributed news content, specifically looking for ways to encourage greater female engagement.

 Nicholas Quah, NF '17

-Nicholas Quah, founder of Hot Pod, a newsletter about podcasts that appears on Nieman Lab and a consultant to the Democracy Fund, will explore how podcasts can help strengthen the position of public radio stations in their local communities.
-He will develop a guide to create audience-focused and financially sustainable local podcast strategies.
+Nicholas Quah, founder of Hot Pod, a newsletter about podcasts that appears on Nieman Lab and a consultant to the Democracy Fund, explored how podcasts can help strengthen the position of public radio stations in their local communities.
+He developed a guide to create audience-focused and financially sustainable local podcast strategies.

 Stephanie Reuter, NF '17

-Stephanie Reuter, managing director of the Rudolf Augstein Foundation in Germany, will research how foundations can support quality journalism most effectively.
-She will create a blueprint that helps foundations reform their funding practices to facilitate maximum impact.
+Stephanie Reuter, managing director of the Rudolf Augstein Foundation in Germany, researched how foundations can support quality journalism most effectively.
+She created a blueprint that helps foundations reform their funding practices to facilitate maximum impact.

 Carlin Romano, NF '17

-Carlin Romano, critic-at-large for The Chronicle of Higher Education, will organize clinics for citizens who want to bring stories to the media’s attention.
+Carlin Romano, critic-at-large for The Chronicle of Higher Education, worked to organize clinics for citizens who want to bring stories to the media’s attention.
 The project’s goal is to create a pro bono model, similar to that of the legal profession, that can be emulated in other communities.

 Maya Baratz, NF '16